dennis-tra/nebula/README.md

 ### `resolve`

-The resolve sub-command takes goes through all multi addresses in that are present in the database and resolves them to their respective IP-addresses.
-Behind one multi address can be multiple IP addresses due to the [`dnsaddr` protocol](https://github.com/multiformats/multiaddr/blob/master/protocols/DNSADDR.md).
+The resolve sub-command goes through all multi addresses that are present in the database and resolves them to their respective IP-addresses.
+Behind one multi address can be multiple IP addresses due to, e.g., the [`dnsaddr` protocol](https://github.com/multiformats/multiaddr/blob/master/protocols/DNSADDR.md).
-It further queries the GeoLite2 database from [Maxmind](https://www.maxmind.com/en/home) to extract country information about the IP addresses and saves them alongside the resolved addresses.
+Further, it queries the GeoLite2 database from [Maxmind](https://www.maxmind.com/en/home) to extract country information about the IP addresses and saves them alongside the resolved addresses.

 ## Install